It’s officially been two years since we dropped Dish. I gotta say, I don’t miss it.

 You guys mainly poo-pooed Magic Jack.
 So I’m thinking of investigating Ooma next.
 If anyone has experience with that, please weigh in.

 There are probably plenty of others to reexamine.
 The important thing is to periodically review expenses.
-I’m not going to go on a “question everything” tear like J. Money.
-It’s not feasible, given all the other things I’ve got going on.
-But if I take one thing at a time, maybe we can trim costs a bit more to help save toward our goal.
+I’m not going to go on a “question everything” streal like J. Money.
+Given all the other things we’ve got going on, that’s just not feasible.
+But I can try taking one thing at a time to see where we can trim costs.

 Have you guys cut the cord?
 Do you miss it?
 Have you started reviewing your expenses to see where you can cut costs a bit?